 How We Use Your Information: Privacy Notice

-West London College is committed to complying with the General Data Protection Regulation and the Data Protection Act 2018, once enacted.
-Looking after the personal information you share with us is very important, and we want you to be confident that your personal data is kept safely and securely and to understand how we use it to offer you a better and more personalised shopping experience.
+West London College is committed to complying with the General Data Protection Regulation and the Data Protection Act 2018.
+Looking after the personal information you share with us is very important, and we want you to be confident that your personal data is kept safely and securely and to understand how we use it to offer you a better and more personalised experience.

 We have published this notice to help you understand